 By happy accident, I discovered AUUC by accepting an invitation to attend the church’s Sisterhood group.
 Then, in what was a very big step for me, I decided I would go to a bonafide church service one Sunday.
 It was unlike any church service I had been to before — an overwhelming aura of sincere joy hung in the sanctuary like a nectar.
 Leaving lighthearted and energized, I ended up coming every weekend.
 Now, I also participate in our book club, journaling, drumming and so many other wonderful social and community gatherings offered through the AUUC.
 This community, every week, either by attending services or one of the socials, brings me great happiness.
 Where else can you meet people so greatly diversified, and yet so strongly united, under one roof in this town?
 I can’t think of one other place.

 Why do I belong to AUUC?
-It’s really simple for me, because our covenant with each other begins and ends with: Love is the doctrine of this church.
+It’s really quite simple for me, because our covenant with each other begins and ends with: Love is the doctrine of this church.

 You are my chosen community, my village.
 In this church, we love with courage, with strength, with screw ups and mistakes, and we continue to love.
 We show up.
 We matter.
 I will remain forever grateful for you and to you.

-Twelve years ago, when we moved here, Ann and I consciously sought to build a community where we could share our gifts and talents and where we could share in yours.
+Thirteen years ago, when we moved here, Ann and I consciously sought to build a community where we could share our gifts and talents and where we could share in yours.
 As lesbians, this is church and church community is the only true safe space for us in Aiken.
 I know the importance of this space, this energy, this sanctuary, and of liberal thought.
 Remember, even though SC has legally recognized same sex marriage since November 20, 2014, we are still the only church in Aiken who will marry lesbians and gays openly.

 Together we grow spiritually.
 We build community.
 We care for each other, providing support in times of need, and connecting in our shared community.